replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

    You cannot change the permissions of a mounted network shared filesystem from the client side.
 To reassign the user:group to 1001:1001 for a directory that is already mounted, you must remount the directory.
 For example, for a CIFS mounted directory, specify the `uid=1001,gid=1001` mount options in the CIFS mount command.

-## Configure Host Path Storage
+## Configure Host Path Storage for Online Environments

-In this procedure, you install Velero and configure your initial storage destination.
+In this procedure, you install Velero and configure your initial storage destination in online environments.

 :::note
 If you already have Velero installed and want to update your storage destination, you can use the admin console instead.
 For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).